We are here to help with the cost-of-living. Visit our Customer Support Directory for support.

 If we were to encounter any incidents where papers are not in order or there is a suspicion that the applicant may be subject to trafficking or modern slavery arrangements, we will make alerts to the relevant enforcement agencies whilst offering support to the individuals concerned.

 Each company within our Group structure has in place a comprehensive suite of Human Resources Policies (copies available on request) to protect workers and ensure fair and consistent treatment during their time of employment with Sovini companies.
-We also maintain a comprehensive Group-wide Equality, Diversity and Inclusion Strategy which has employee welfare as one of its core themes.
+We also maintain a comprehensive Group-wide ‘Equality, Diversity and Inclusion’, ‘Wellbeing’ and ‘People Strategies’ which have employee welfare as a cross-cutting core theme.

-All our organisational Policies are subject to an Equality Impact Assessments when they are being developed or reviewed and we will consider any implications they have in relation to the Modern Slavery Act compliance requirements.
+All our organisational Policies are subject to an Equality Impact Assessments when they are being developed or reviewed, and we will consider any implications they have in relation to the Modern Slavery Act compliance requirements.

 We employ a number of ‘Group Champions’ to monitor our compliance arrangements and ensure we strive for continuous improvement in our response to modern slavery and trafficking issues, alongside responsibility for reporting on Corporate Social Responsibility actions.

-We have developed a multi-team Equality, Diversity and Inclusion Steering Group, a staff-led equalities forum (Diversity Leaders) and dedicated section of our accessible employment engagement application, all which regularly reference and raise awareness of modern slavery issues.
-We also provide an annually refreshed presentation to our Managers Forum on actions within our supply chain to identify potential Modern Slavery issues.
+We have developed a multi-team ‘Equality, Diversity and Inclusion Steering Group’, a staff-led equalities forum (Diversity Leaders) and a dedicated section of our accessible employment engagement application, all of which regularly reference and raise awareness of modern slavery issues.
+We provide annually refreshed Modern Slavery training to all our Managers at our Managers Forum, focusing on supply chain and employment risks and mitigations, along with improvements to ensure our managers promote ethical and responsible behaviours.

 We have incorporated modern slavery and trafficking awareness into our rolling programme of ‘Safeguarding Training’ that is provided to all front line Sovini staff, including signs of danger and mechanisms for reporting.
+Over 2025/26 we have also extended the range of ‘E-learning’ resources that staff can access at any time, to specifically cover Modern Slavery Awareness.

 Modern Day Slavery signposting details are included (telephone number and website address) under the Safeguarding information page in our Customer Relationship Management System.